IBM/create-and-deploy-memcached-operator-using-go/BEGINNER_TUTORIAL.md

 1. [Deploy the operator](#6-deploy-the-operator)
 1. [Test and verify](#7-test-and-verify)

 ## 1. Create a new project using Operator SDK

-🚧🚧🚧 Note: these steps are taken from the [Operator-SDK tutorial](https://sdk.operatorframework.io/docs/building-operators/golang/tutorial/).
-All credit goes to them.🚧🚧🚧

 First check your Go version.
 This tutorial is tested with the following Go version: